yoyo53/archi-I3/README.md

 3. Open the `.env` file in a text editor.

-4. FIll the fields marked with <> with the according data
+4. Fill the fields marked with <> with the according data

 \
 **Step 3: Build and run the dockers**